temporalio/helm-charts/README.md

 #### Bring Your Own ElasticSearch

-You might already be operating an intance of ElasticSearch that you want to use with Temporal.
+You might already be operating an instance of ElasticSearch that you want to use with Temporal.

 To do so, fill in the relevant configuration values in `values/values.cassandra.yaml`, and pass the file to 'helm install'.